iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 > "If `myFile` is valid"

 Now this almost looks like English.
 As mentioned above, you don't need to know about the details when scanning the code, only if there is something wrong with the file validation.
-By hiding the validation logic away in a function with a sensible name we've made it easy to identify its intent and you are no longer stopped in your tracks. **Bonus**: the function is reuseable!
+By hiding the validation logic away in a function with a sensible name we've made it easy to identify its intent and you are no longer stopped in your tracks. **Bonus**: the function is reuseable and testable!

 I do recommend going through all these steps when writing your code.
 First make it verbose.
 As a writer you _need_ to know the specifics.
 When it works, is unreadable, and you've properly tested it try and make it more readable.